dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 Well, the Russians can play the sub game too.
-The sonar-man on the Ingersoll, the Spruance located a few miles ahead of my carrier, suddenly starts yelling about incoming torpedoes\!
+The sonar-man on the Ingersoll, the Spruance located a few miles ahead of my carrier, suddenly starts yelling about incoming torpedoes!
 As all my ships turn to run, two ASROCs go roaring down range, and a minute later there's a thump followed by breakup noises.
 My ships continue to flee the incoming torpedoes at flank speed, knowing that they're effectively blind now,